BramDSS/DSS09_week_4/ModelBuildApp/ModelBuildApp/docds09wk4.md

 ## Some background
 During the final project of the linear regression course (number 7 in the Data science specialization of Coursera), several models had to be developed and compared.
 This app would have made that process a little easier.

-Since the question in the regression course was on the dependecy of miles per gallon on transmission, the dependent variable will always be miles per gallon, and the initial (only) covariate is transmission type.
+Since the question in the regression course was on the dependecy of miles per gallon on transmission type, the dependent variable will always be miles per gallon, and the initial (only) covariate is transmission type.

+Some information on the `mtcars` dataset can be found [here](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html).

 Regards,

 Bram van Dam
 August 1, 2017